RebeccaBarbera/LAB2_project_group_13/README.md

 ## 7. Performance Evaluation- The Vonhejine model

-The VonHejine model performance was assessed using -, which implement the full benchmarking pipeline.
+The VonHejine model performance was assessed using the [VH_bench.ipynb](7_performance_evalutation/VonHejine_perf/script/VH_bench.ipynb) script, which implement the full benchmarking pipeline.

 ##### Methodology: